Hole by Hole

 White – 268 yds,par 4.
 SI 16 : Red – 243 yds, par 4, SI 18

-Chestnut Way: A misleading hole for the visiting golfer, looks an easy birdie option if the correct tee shot is hit through the narrowing fairway gap.
+Chestnut Way – a misleading hole for the visiting golfer.
+It looks an easy birdie option but only if the correct tee shot is hit through the narrowing fairway gap.

 If the right club is taken the thinking golfer will be in a great position to play a chip shot into the green to leave themselves an easy par and possible birdie.
 But there are problems if the wrong club or shot is chosen on the tee and you stray left or right.
-Left and the unlucky golfer will see their ball disappearing into trees and towards the out of bounds, giving the gardeners some extra problems.
+Left and the unlucky golfer will see their ball disappearing into trees and towards the out of bounds.
 Going right gives you more trees and bushes which like the ones on the left ensure that you will need to play a safety or recovery shot.

-The green is protected by one large horseshoe bunker running along the left hand side and across the front of the green, which for some could see as a safe haven for their drives, but they had better be good from the sand.
+The green is protected by one large horseshoe bunker running along the lefthand side and across the front of the green, which some could see as a safe haven for their drives, but they had better be good from the sand.

 5th hole – The Spinney